-Bowie recalled in 2002, “I did one particular song, can’t remember what it was now but I had a strange kind of string knitted costume made with three hands on.
+“I did one particular song, can’t remember what it was now but I had a strange kind of string knitted costume made with three hands on.
 Two of them on my chest, looking like I was being gripped from the back…And a third one on my crotch.
 I nearly started a riot with the Americans.
 They said: “Oh we can’t show that, that’s subversive.”
 We went through hell, so I had to take the hand of my crotch.
 And then of course they didn’t like the black pouch piece that was down there, that the hand was stitched to…so I had to change all that.
 So, like the ‘Diamond Dogs’ thing that they airbrushed the dick off, I was having more erasure problems.
 It followed me all through the Seventies.
 It’s funny that I can remember the costume and not the song, totally indicative of what the time was like.”

 Barbarella had a big influence on a lot of people in the rock world.
 Zappa visited the set… Anita Pallenberg was in the film, telling the Rolling Stones about it every day, and Jimi Hendrix painted a mural in Electric Lady Studios paying tribute to the movie.

-(A side note): As the character Barbarella, Jane Fonda adorns a ravaged outfit when she crash-lands on a frozen lake.
+(Side note): As the character Barbarella, Jane Fonda adorns a ravaged outfit when she crash-lands on a frozen lake.
 It’s all torn up because the area is inhabited by evil twin children, who cut her clothing with their razor-toothed dolls!
 She is saved by Italian actor Ugo Tognhzzi (who later starred in La Cage Aux Folles).
 His character’s name is Mark HAND and it’s his job to capture the out of control children.
 Some of Jane’s costumes were inspired by Paco Rabanne fashions, but all were created by genius costume designer, Jaques Monterey, who worked with Director Roger Vadim.

 And then, there’s Barbra Streisand’s hands-on brazier from The Owl and the Pussycat designed by Ann Roth (1970).